My mind is wandering while you are guiding me.

 What should I do to focus?

-My mind is wandering while you are guiding me.
 This happens to all of us.
+Myself included.
 Our mind will always have a will of its own.
 Our mind is always chattering and wandering off.
-This happens to all of us when we meditate with or without guided meditations.
-It’s important to be kind to yourself, and when your mind starts wandering just gently and without judgement return your focus to the guided meditation.
+This happens to all of us when we meditate with or without intention-based guided meditations.
+But it’s important to be kind to yourself, and when your mind starts wandering just gently and without judgement return your focus to the guided meditation.

-My recommendation to you is practice.
-That you develop a consistence meditation practice.
+My recommendation is practice.
+So that you develop a consistence meditation practice.
 The more we practice the better we get at doing it.
 This is a process.
-So, my advice to you is to practice meditation twice a day to develop your focus attention.
+So, my advice is to practice meditation twice a day to develop your focus attention.
 Don’t worry, you don’t need to have the complete utter focus on it.
 Just be calm and relaxed and gently focus on the topic and let the concept of the meditation wash through your awareness.